 - A Funny Thing Happened on the Way to the Forum has a scene in which the trickster slave Pseudolus is trying to pass himself off as a soothsayer.
 A knowledgeable friend stands behind the man Pseudolus is trying to gull, desperately miming information to him.
 "You are looking for ..."
 (Baby-rocking motions.)
 "A child."
 (Two fingers.)
 "Two childs.
 Children!"
 (Friend mimes muscles.)
 "A big strong boy, and..."
 (Friend mimes floaty skipping.) "...a strange little boy.
 Girl!
 A little girl!"

-- In Good Omens, a misunderstood wink leads to the newborn Antichrist being given to the wrong family, and Hilarity Ensues.
-Though this might be more of a case of one character being The Ditz.
+- In Good Omens, a misunderstood wink to The Ditz leads to the newborn Antichrist being given to the wrong family, and Hilarity Ensues.

 - Towards the end of Pride and Prejudice, Mrs. Bennet is trying to get Jane and Mr. Bingley alone and keeps winking at her other daughters to get them to leave.
 Elizabeth just ignores this, but finally Kitty asks explicitly why her mother keeps winking at her.
 Mrs. Bennet denies everything.